 In this project, we'll be looking at ways to improve the current state of process mining.

 Some examples of research activities you can choose are:

-- improve existing process mining techniques
+- improving existing process mining techniques

-- discover new techniques
+- discovering new techniques

 You can choose one or more of these activities or come up with your own.

 All of the mentioned research activities have the potential to be on the edge of current scientific knowledge.
 Therefore, we expect to publish the performed research in top conferences and journal articles depending on your level of study.

 Skills and experience

 Depending on the specific topic chosen, we'll expect you to have the following skills and/or experiences: